6 Māori designers changing Aotearoa’s fashion landscape

 Aotearoa is blessed with an abundance of creative talent and our fashion industry is no exception.

 Designer Kiri Nathan (Ngāpuhi, Ngāti Hine, Ngāti Maru, Ngāti Hau) is a true fashion and business powerhouse.
-A recent win?
-She was honoured as a Member of the New Zealand Order of Merit for her services to Māori and the fashion industry in 2020, not to mention, is set to open New Zealand Fashion Week in 2023.
-Making her NZFW in 2009 as part of the first Miromoda show, Kiri went on to stun attendees with an incredible solo show in 2018, which showcased her beautiful, slow fashion designs, distinctly Māori in their essence and aesthetic.
+She was honoured as a Member of the New Zealand Order of Merit for her services to Māori and the fashion industry in 2020.

 Not just a talented designer, Kiri founded the Kāhui Collective which mentors and promotes Māori designers, and led a successful hikoi to China in 2019.
-Four years later, Kiri operates a creative community in Glen Innes called Te Āhuru Mōwai, home to the Kāhui Mentorship Programme.
+Kiri also operates a creative community in Glen Innes called Te Āhuru Mōwai, home to the Kāhui Mentorship Programme.
 The space hosts events and workshops, and is fitted out with a suite of resources including a sample room and photo suite for Māori designers to realise their aspirations.

 Kiri’s influence is international, dressing notable people for equally notable moments.
 It was her masterfully created kākahu that then-prime minister Jacinda Ardern wore to the funeral of Queen Elizabeth II.
 Kiri has dressed Jacinda Ardern for numerous other engagements including her visit to the Waitangi Treaty Grounds.
 And let’s not forget the show stopping emerald moment that was Aotearoa film-maker Chelsea Winstanley’s 2020 Oscars red carpet gown.